Application and Requirements

 • At least three to four weeks before you submit your application, we encourage you to visit us during our internships office hours and/or attend an information session to review your eligibility for the program with a Rockefeller Internships Program staff member.

-• Visit the Center for Professional Development to perfect your résumé and cover letter(s).
+• Visit the Center for Career Design to perfect your resume and cover letter(s).

 • Plan ahead: Be sure to secure your supervisor acceptance form as soon as possible and any required security clearances.